HerrDoktorBD/ZSSRichTextEditor/README.md

 How It Works
 ---

-Just subclass `ZSSRichTextEditor` and use the following:
+Just subclass `ZSSRichTextEditorVC` and use the following:

 ```objective-c
 // HTML Content to set in the editor